vega/vega-label/README.md

 - `size`: size of the chart in format `[width, height]`. **This size have to match with the chart size**

+- `anchor` and `offset` a parallel array of anchor points and offset values.
-- `anchors`: list of anchor points of labels to its mark's bounding box
+  - `anchor`: list of anchor points of labels to its mark's bounding box

-  - From the example above, for each label, Vega-Label will try to place it at the `top` first, relative to its mark.
+    - From the example above, for each label, Vega-Label will try to place it at the `middle` first, relative to its mark.
     - If it collide with some other mark or label, Vega-Label will try to place it at the `right`, relative to its mark.

-- `offsets`: list of offset values from the bounding box of the **base mark**.
+  - `offset`: list of offset values from the bounding box of the **base mark**.

-  - From the example above, Vega-Label will try to place label with offset value 1 first.
+    - From the example above, Vega-Label will try to place label with no offset.
+      - **Note**: if the parallel anchor is `middle`, the offset value should be `null`.
+Otherwise, the value is ignored.
     - If it cannot place the label, Vega-Label will try to place label with offset value 2.
     - If it cannot place the label, Vega-Label will try to place label with offset value 1 inside its mark.
       - **Note**: label will be placed inside its mark if offset is negative.

 - `avoidMarks`: list of data of mark; labels will not collide with these marks